 See average premiums in Kent, Washington, and learn how to find affordable auto insurance in our guide.

 The average cost of auto insurance in Kent is $1,675 per year.
 That's more expensive than the statewide average in Washington ($1,368) and more expensive than the national average of $1,548.
-Keep reading to learn more about how much you can expect to pay based on your marital status, age, credit score, and other factors in Kent.
+Keep reading to learn more about how much you can expect to be quoted based on your marital status, age, credit score, and other factors in Kent.

 |Kent Average (yearly)||Washington Average||U.S. Average|